Details

 Wagner capped that momentous year with an extraordinary birthday present for his thirty-three-year-old bride.
 On Christmas morning (she was actually born on the 24th, but she celebrated her birthday a day later), he woke up Cosima with the sounds of a fifteen-piece chamber orchestra piled onto the staircase outside her bedroom.
 She described the experience in her diary:

 When I woke up I heard a sound, it grew ever louder, I could no longer imagine myself in a dream, music was sounding, and what music!
 After it had died away Richard came in to me with the five children and put into my hands the score of his Symphonic Birthday Greeting.
 I was in tears, but so, too, was the whole household; Richard had set up an orchestra on the stairs and thus consecrated our Tribschen forever!
-The Tribschen Idyll—thus the work is called!
+The Tribschen Idyll — thus the work is called!

 The title Wagner inscribed on the original score was Tribschen Idyll with Fidi-Birdsong and Orange Sunrise, presented as a symphonic birthday greeting to his Cosima by her Richard.
-“Fidi-Birdsong and Orange Sunrise” were references to the sights and sounds Wagner remembered from the early morning birth of their son, nicknamed Fidi.
+“Fidi-Birdsong and Orange Sunrise” were references to the sights and sounds Wagner remembered from the early morning birth of their son Siegfried, nicknamed Fidi.
 The familiar title Siegfried Idyll came later, when the cash-strapped Wagner offered this private memento for publication.

-Aaron Grad ©2012
+Aaron Grad ©2023

 Franz Joseph Haydn